Shwetanshu13/Shwetanshu13/README.md

 ---

 ### ⚡ Justoo (Productivity / Utility Platform)
-- Built as a minimal and efficient tool for solving focused user problems
+- Local Blinkit like application for the college
 - Emphasis on **clean UI, speed, and usability**
 - Designed with a **practical, real-world usage mindset**